elventear/classy-fastapi/README.md

 ## Alternatives

 [FastAPI-utils](https://fastapi-utils.davidmontague.xyz/user-guide/class-based-views/) has a class based views implementation but the routes are on the class itself rather than on **instances** of the class.
-Thus the injection remains global and you can't easily instantiate different instances with different things injected.

 There's demand for this feature so a number of alternatives have been proposed [in an open bug](https://github.com/tiangolo/fastapi/issues/270) and [on